-After years of IKEA KALLAX hacks — with a lot legs added to them — IKEA got it.
+After years of IKEA KALLAX hacks — with a lot of legs added to them — IKEA got it.
 They finally understood, we want a version of the IKEA KALLAX with legs.

 Years ago they offered caster wheels for the IKEA KALLAX but the design was, IMHO, not ideal.
 The wheel mounting hardware extended beyond the width of the shelving unit which I imagine, led to many stubbed toes.

 Now, with this new shiny thing, they may have a winning accessory for the Swedish store’s most versatile piece of cube storage.
 Personally, I can’t wait to check out the leggy IKEA KALLAX.
 Get here, quick!

 The base is made from steel with an epoxy/polyester powder coating finish.
 For me, that translates to solid and sturdy.
 It should have no issues holding up the shelving unit, even when loaded.
 The downside to the metal material is you can’t trim down the square legs into something slimmer, if you prefer a more delicate profile.

 Currently, IKEA offers one size to fit the width of 4 cubes across.
 I hope a base for the smaller unit — the 2- or 3- cube size versions of the KALLAX — is in the pipeline.

 As for installation, it seems a breeze.
 Let’s take a quick look at how it’s done.

 How to install legs on the KALLAX shelving unit